CBSE Class 8 > Class 8 Notes > Science > NCERT Based Activity: The Amazing World of Solutes, Solvents, and Solutions

 Q: Why are measuring cylinders always designed narrow and tall instead of wider and short like a beaker?

 Ans: Measuring cylinders are made narrow and tall so that the liquid level rises higher and the markings are farther apart.
 This makes it easier to read the exact volume accurately.
-If the cylinder were wide and short like a beaker, the markings would be too close together, and the reading would be less precise.
+If the cylinder were wide and short like a beaker, the markings would be too close together and small changes in volume would be hard to read.
+Also, always read the volume at the bottom of the meniscus with your eye level even with the mark to avoid parallax error.

 Activity 9.6: Let us calculate